 What Does COBRA Give Me?

 If you qualify for health insurance after your divorce under the federal COBRA law, you will be entitled to get 36 months of coverage by paying the group rate that your spouse’s employer pays.
-(You may also have to pay an administrative charge on top of that.)

 If you qualify for health insurance after your divorce under a state COBRA law, you may only be entitled to receive 18 months of coverage.
 (Again, check with your spouse’s employer or a lawyer in your area to be sure.)